Decorate3D/Decorate3D/README.md

 ## Code

-Due to the confidential rule, we cannot release the code of the paper.
+We cannot release the code of the paper.
 But it is easy to reproduce the paper.
 Here are some references that may help.
 - 3D scene reconstruction with NeRF (extracting Mesh & UV): [NeuS](https://github.com/Totoro97/NeuS)
 - Depth condition diffusion model: [Diffusion](https://huggingface.co/stabilityai/stable-diffusion-2-depth)
 - SDS sample code for 3D: [Threestudio](https://github.com/threestudio-project/threestudio)